PgeePow/RO-WEB/docs/warper-quest.md

 1. **Discovering a Warp Point**
    - To unlock a location, players must physically visit the warp point in a town or dungeon.
-   - Once interacted with, the location becomes available in the warper menu.
+   - Once interacted with, the location becomes available in the warper menu. <br>
    ![Warper Quest](assets/npc/warper_quest.png)

 2. **Using the Warper NPC**